Ann Pennington (actress): Broadway stardom

 Pennington achieved stardom in the Ziegfeld Follies of 1913 through her dancing, as well as her beauty, lively charm, and "dimpled knees."
 She tapped, did high kicks, and shook while doing classic tap and novelty dances.

 She first introduced the Black Bottom in the 1926 edition of George White's Scandals.
 Her performance launched an international craze that quickly rivaled that of the Charleston.
 There is no consensus about the dance's origins, but some version of it existed before Pennington made it famous.

 Pennington starred in the Ziegfeld Follies for many years and also headlined for George White's Scandals for several years.
 She had other roles on Broadway, including Miss 1917, The New Yorkers, and Everybody's Welcome.
 Her last Broadway credit was The Student Prince in 1943.

 In summing up her career, one critic declared that "Pennington was the greatest of the solo female stage dancers who came to prominence in the Broadway revues of the 1910s and '20s."

 Motion pictures

 Pennington appeared in over twenty films, from Susie Snowflake in 1916 to China Girl in 1942.
 While Pennington was already famous for her Broadway performances, Susie Snowflake succeeded in introducing her to a nationwide audience.
 Shannon Fife wrote the film to showcase her dancing and acting talents.
 The film received mostly positive reviews.

 Singing

-Pennington often added songs to her dance routines.
-One of the highlights of the Ziegfeld Follies of 1914 was her song and dance routine Tango-Palace.
-In her first talking film, Tanned Legs, she sang and danced You're Responsible with Allen Kearns.

-Two recordings of her singing are notably available: